survivejs/react-book/manuscript/03_webpack_and_react.md

 If you haven't seen JSX before it will likely look strange.
 It isn't uncommon to experience "JSX shock" until you start to understand it.
 After that it all makes sense.

 Cory House goes into more detail [about the shock](https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98).
 Briefly summarized, JSX gives us a level of validation we haven't encountered earlier.
-It takes a while to grasp but once you get it, it's hard to go back.
+It takes a while to grasp, but once you get it, it's hard to go back.

 T> Note that `render()` [must return a single node](https://facebook.github.io/react/tips/maximum-number-of-jsx-root-nodes.html).
 Returning multiple won't work!